godotengine/godot-docs/tutorials/3d/using_transforms.rst

 takes all the angles togehter and produces an actual 3D rotation.
 The only way an orientation can be produced from angles is to rotate the object angle by angle, in an *arbitrary order*.

-This could be done by first rotating in *X*, then *Y* and then in *Z*.
+This could be done by first rotating in *X*, then *Y* and then in *Z* (what Godot does by default in the *rotation* property).
 Alternatively, you could first rotate in *Y*, then in *Z* and finally in *X*.
 Anything really works, but depending on the order, the final orientation of the object will *not necesarily be the same*.
 Indeed, this means that there are several ways to construct an orientation from 3 different angles, depending on *the order the rotations happen*.

 Following is a visualization of rotation axes (in X,Y,Z order) in a gimbal (from Wikipedia).
 As it can be appreciated, the orientation of each axis depends on the rotation of the previous one: